EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   Always return a response with an appropriate status code to ensure proper communication of the API's outcome.

 -   Browsers can only directly handle GET requests through the address bar.
 For testing POST, PUT, and DELETE requests, use an API client such as Postman or cURL.

+##  POST REQUEST

+-   When creating a custom Request class, it is recommended to version the Request class to maintain clear separation and organization of API versions.

+-   To create a versioned Api Request class run this command:   php artisan make:request Api/v1/StudentStoreRequest  .

+-   By default Laravel sends error message

+-   Add the fillable property in the model to allow mass assignment.

+-   Add to the header:   ====>>  Accept: application/json .

+-   Add the data to the body as key-value pairs.